rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 Using Poseidon Tremble slide glitch, Kratos can fly directly back into the Tower from the final slide sequence.
 This skips a fairly lengthy cutscene and isn't too hard to do even in an RTA.
 Going upstairs, nothing is loaded on the roof at first - and not even the camera follows Kratos there.
 But the solution is to just wait near the ladder for the game to finish loading the necessary data.
 After that the Manticore fight and cutscenes before it start like normal.

 However, if you do fail the trick, there is no checkpoint close by and so the game sends Kratos back to the last part of the autoscroller - almost two minutes of time waste in a speedrun!
 As a backup strategy, do your best to keep Kratos in air before the checkpoint at the last part of the snaketrain activates, by doing a Broken Destiny jump for instance, along with Lightning Magic when Kratos is about to land.
 This causes Kratos to become checkpointed much later during the ride and you don't lose as much time if you fail the trick.

 Videos:
 1, AKheon's vid:
         https://www.youtube.com/watch?v=zrYsioqNkvg

 Other: as mentioned, just waiting for long enough causes the snaketrain to reach its destination without Kratos.
 If you high jump or Poseidon Tremble glitch yourself to stand on the nearby mountain ridges, you can see this process for yourself from a scenic viewpoint.
 And once the snaketrain has stopped moving, you can go and jump on top of it to have it warp backwards and reach its destination a second time. (c: vipeazone)

 Videos:
 1, vipeazone's vid on Youku:
         http://v.youku.com/v_show/id_XNjg5MjExNDY4.html?f=22044595

 Speed strategy (NG+): unlike when facing Chimera, Souls work just fine against Manticore.
 So those are a good ranged attack for when the Manticore is flying and out of reach.

 Wasted potential: considering the Manticore does freeze momentarily when you attempt to freeze it, you'd imagine you could shatter it using the environment to your advantage.
 But so far doing this is hard, probably impossible...

-Other (NG+): If you do Ice Rage to the Manticore twice as fast as possible when it is on ground level, you get a glitchy reaction and the Manticore slides around a little without freezing.
+Other (NG+): If you do Ice Rage to the Manticore twice as fast as possible when it is on ground level, you get a glitchy reaction and the Manticore slides 'around a little without freezing.

 ## Chapter 10 - The Temple of Delphi